Maximal towers and ultrafilter bases in computability: The case of computably enumerable complements

 Recall from Fact~\ref{fa:silly} that no maximal tower, and in particular no ultrafilter base, can be computably enumerable.
 In contrast, in this section we will see that even ultrafilter bases can have computably enumerable complement.
 As in the previous sections, we are restricting our attention to the Boolean algebra of all computable sets.

-Recall that a coinfinite c.e.\ set~$A$ is called \emph{simple} if it meets every infinite c.e.\ (or, equivalently, computable) set;~$A$ is called \emph{$r$-maximal} if $\ol A \sub^* \ol R$ or $\ol A \sub^* R$ for each computable set~$R$.
+Recall that a coinfinite c.e.\ set~$A$ is called \emph{simple} if it meets every infinite c.e.\ (or, equivalently, every computable) set;~$A$ is called \emph{$r$-maximal} if $\ol A \sub^* \ol R$ or $\ol A \sub^* R$ for each computable set~$R$.
 Each $r$-maximal set is simple.
-For more background, see, e.g., Soare~\cite{Soare:87}.
+For more background, see Soare~\cite{Soare:87}.